Pennsylvania β update through November 2022

-North Dakota β update through July 2022
+North Dakota – update through May 2023

 Oil production in North Dakota from horizontal wells rose by less than 1% m-o-m in February, to 1.05 million b/d.
 Natural gas output increased by 2% to 2.8 Bcf/d.
 Only 63 new horizontal wells came online in the first 2 months of this year, compared with 180 in 2020 and 68 in 2021 during the same period.

-Permian β update through May 2022
+Permian – update through April 2023